story105/CompilerConstructionPLEASEWORK/Typechecker/Haskell/README.md

 # CPPTypeChecker

+A type checker for a subset of C++ written in Hasekell.

+Set up and written by Samuel Balco following Chapter 4 of [Implementing Programming Languages]() by Aarne Ranta and the corresponding [Assignment 2](http://www.grammaticalframework.org/ipl-book/assignments/assignment1/assignment1.html).

 To compile run `stack build` and to test run `stack test`

 The files produced by bnfc are in src: